espocrm/documentation/docs/administration/bpm-tracking-urls.md

 It's possible to add links into email body and catch when a recipient clicked on it.
 It provides the ability to automate an interaction with customers.

-Tracking URL can be created at Campaigns > top-right menu > Tracking URLs.
+A Tracking URL can be created at Campaigns > top-right menu > Tracking URLs.
 Create URL and obtain a generated placeholder (example: `{trackingUrl:5d8206aa9d76df4c8}`).
 Use that placeholder as a URL of the link in your email template.

 Further in the process flow, you will be able to catch a URL click with *Signal Intermediate Event (Catching)*.